 “Knowing that news, wouldn’t you want to also buy shares of Jollibee?”
 I asked.
 “So you can also get dividends in the future and not just me?”

 “So now, I’m in a very good position to earn.
 Because you and a lot of other people would want to buy shares of Jollibee, I can decide to just sell my shares.
 In doing so, I will forego receiving possible dividends in the future, but in exchange, I’ll be able to make some money now,” I explained.
 “Are you willing to buy my 100 shares for P55 each?”

-“Oh I get it now.
+“Oh, I get it now.
 You can decide to sell your shares at a higher price than how much you bought it.
-But what if I want to buy them at the same price as you did, P53” he said.
+But what if I want to buy them at the same price as you did, P53?” he said.

-“You can, but you’d have to find someone who is willing to sell at that price,” I answered.
+“You can, but you’d have to find someone willing to sell at that price,” I answered.
 “And in my case, I would have to find someone who will be willing to buy them at P55 per share.”